bharatsdev/production-ready-model/README.md

 # Machine Learning As A Service
-   - Create a Model
+This will help us in productionized of the Machine Learning model.
-   - Design a Pipeline
+Also
-   - Serialized the model
+- ML Model Design
-   - Create Flask Rest Endpoint
+- Pickle of ML model (Serialized)
-   - Load Serialized model in  Flask app
+- Flask Rest Endpoint
-   - pass the JSON object to Flask request
+- Containerized the ML Model with Docker
-   - Deploy on AWS  as Service
+- Deploy on AWS Beanstalk

-## Technologies Stack
+## Technology Stack
    - Python 3
    - Scikit-Learn
    - Numpy